Chelsea students earn top honors in Stock Market Game - Shelby County Reporter

 CHELSEA – Stocks, bonds and mutual funds might sound like terms better suited for Wall Street, but local students recently displayed their mastery of such entities during a 10-week educational program.

-Six students from Forest Oaks Elementary School and one from Mt Laurel Elementary School placed in the Alabama Stock Market Game’s 2020 Fall Top Ten for the North Region’s fourth-eighth grade division.
+Six students from Forest Oaks Elementary School and one from Mt Laurel Elementary School placed in the Alabama Stock Market Game’s 2020 Fall Top 10 for the North Region’s fourth-eighth grade division.

 FOES student Grayson Rhoads won first place for using what he learned about investing in stocks, bonds and mutual funds to grow his $100,000 into a portfolio worth more than $163,184.08.